dataprolet/hawser/README.md

 - **Heartbeat**: Regular keepalive messages maintain connection health
 - **Graceful shutdown**: Clean shutdown on SIGTERM/SIGINT

+### Docker API Version Compatibility

+Hawser automatically negotiates the Docker API version with the daemon.
+When running Docker Compose operations, Hawser sets the `DOCKER_API_VERSION` environment variable to match the daemon's reported API version.
+This ensures compatibility when the Docker CLI version differs from the daemon version - for example, when using an older Docker CLI with a newer Docker daemon that requires a higher minimum API version.

 ## API Endpoints

 ### Standard Mode